gidson5/galleryapp/README.md

 In the Celo Wallet app, confirm the transaction, then wait for it to be executed.
 When the transaction is successful, you ought to be taken to the payment confirmation page, where you can view the transaction's specifics.

-Congratulations!
+Congratulations!!!
 Utilizing React, TypeScript, and the Celo payment gateway, you are done.

 ## Conclusion:

-In this tutorial, we learned how to use React, TypeScript, and the Celo SDK to create a Celo payment gateway.
+Therefore in this tutorial, we learned how to use React, TypeScript, and the Celo SDK to create a Celo payment gateway.
 The first step was to create a new Next.js project and add the required dependencies.
 Then, we developed a form that enables users to enter the recipient's address, the payment's amount, and its currency.

-After that, we added the Celo SDK to our project and created some code to start a payment transaction with the ContractKit.
+After that, we added the Celo SDK to our project and created some codes to start a payment transaction with the ContractKit.
 To give the user feedback during the payment process, we also added a loading spinner and error messages.

 When the transaction has been properly completed, we finally constructed a payment confirmation page where the user can view the specifics of the transaction.

 For businesses and customers, creating a Celo payment gateway offers a safe and open payment system.
 Additionally, it offers a fantastic chance to learn about decentralized finance, smart contracts, and blockchain development.

-We appreciate you following along with this instruction.
-Coding is fun!
+I appreciate you following along with these instructions to make your coding journey fun!!